dfischer/betterfrontend/source/README.md

 **Our mission is to make front-end development better for you, your team, and everyone else.**

+## Contributing

+## Deploy Strategy

+We use Middleman to use a nice front-end development stack for static sites.
+We then deploy to Github pages in a separate folder that points to the gh-pages branch.

 ## Table of Contents

 * [What is Front-End Development?](https://github.com/hybridgroup/betterfrontend#what-is-front-end-development)